When You Have To Say Goodbye Before You Are Ready

 Saying goodbye is hard.

-My heart was breaking as the veterinarian told me my sweet dog, Shadow had cancer on Monday.
+My heart was breaking as the veterinarian told me my sweet dog, Shadow had cancer.
 This large tumor in his abdomen was untreatable.
 Tears starting streaming down my face as I realized we were going to have to say goodbye before we were ready.

 My boys and I decided to spend the last 24 hours of his life loving on him and sharing memories.
 As a rowdy puppy, he brought joy and mischief into our lives as soon as we brought him home nine years ago.
 Some friends and family also stopped by to say their goodbyes; they either took care of Shadow while we are on vacation or just spent lots of time with him.
 It was therapeutic to share memories of how he grabbed their food off the counter while they were not looking, rookie mistake!
 He also loved to get on the couch and snuggle like he was a lap dog when in fact, he was a 110 pound black lab.